 We used ingredients from the grocery store, pressed the dough into sheet pans and baked them in our tiny apartment kitchen.
 Our Seed Bars are still made the same way, with the exact same recipe.
 They’re as close to homemade as it gets--the only difference is the wrapper.
 We’re able to maintain this level of quality because we have full control over the process from start to finish.

 Where other food companies often produce their product through third-party manufacturing facilities called “contract manufacturers” or “co-packers”, we chose to build our own bakery in the inner-city of Boston.
-This allows us to create an environment that is free of the top eight most common food allergens (plus sesame) and produces zero food waste.
+This allows us to create an environment that is free of the top nine most common food allergens and produces zero food waste.
 It also benefits our community by creating jobs in our neighborhood.

 The Bakery team is constantly growing and evolving just as the company does.
 The incredible people who bake our Seed Bars and blend our Seed Butters are the core of 88 Acres.
 It’s our responsibility as a company to provide them with the tools to succeed - a starting wage based on a realistic living wage (not the state minimum), healthcare benefits, a path to leadership, and a culture of empowerment where everyone is encouraged to contribute solutions to the problems we face as we continue learning the world of food manufacturing.